 Anterior Cruciate Ligament (ACL) Reconstruction in Kirkland, WA

-As a fellowship-trained board certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients experiencing ACL injuries.
-Dr. Clinton is dedicated to providing patient centered care and takes the time to discuss all treatment options in an effort to preserve and improve patient lifestyles.
+As a fellowship-trained board-certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients experiencing ACL injuries.
+Dr. Clinton is dedicated to providing patient-centered care and takes the time to discuss all treatment options in an effort to preserve and improve patient lifestyles.
 As a former athlete herself, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
-Call to schedule an appointment with Dr. Camille Clinton today!
+Call to schedule an appointment at her office in Kirkland, WA today!